gropdf(1) — Linux manual page

 foundry. font is the PostScript name of the font, and filename

-is the name of the file containing the font; lines beginning with
+is the name of the file containing the font.
+It can also contain

-# and blank lines are ignored; fields must be separated by tabs
+lines are ignored; fields must be separated by tabs (spaces are

-(spaces are not allowed); filename is searched for using the same
+not allowed); filename is searched for using the same mechanism

-mechanism that is used for groff font metric files.
-The download
+that is used for groff font metric files, unless a path is also

-file itself is also sought using this mechanism.
-Foundry names
+present.
+The download file itself is also sought using this

 The default stroke and fill colors are black.